shapeshed/shapeshed.com/content/posts/managing_colours_in_illustrator_cs3.md

-{
-  "title": "Managing colours in Illustrator CS3", "date": "2007-07-23T00:00:00+01:00",
++++
+date = "2007-07-23T00:00:00+01:00"
-  "description": "Illustrator CS3 makes it easier than ever to create and manage colours in your illustrations.
-Here's a short tutorial exploring what's available and how to use it. ", "tags": [
+description = "Illustrator CS3 makes it easier than ever to create and manage colours in your illustrations.
+Here's a short tutorial exploring what's available and how to use it. " tags = ["Illustrator"] title = "Managing colours in Illustrator CS3"

-    "Illustrator"
-  ]
-}
++++

 ## Creating colour schemes